-“I never know how to answer questions about me,” said Sean, “I can’t see myself completely committed to anything.
+“I never know how to answer questions about myself,” said Sean, “I don’t see myself completely committed to anything.
 I’m always ready to move on.
 I thought it was different with Molly, but somehow I have ended up four thousand miles away from her, in a strange place, on a dubious mission that has little chance of succeeding.
 I could be coding for Oracle.
 Now I’m just a glorified hacker and a not very good P.I.”

 “Molly?
 That wasn’t the woman you were with the last time I saw you?
 You haven’t gone soft on me, have you?
 Settling down?”